thayerj/jquery-datalink/README.md

-# jQuery Data Link plugin branched
+# jQuery Data Link plugin forked

 *Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
 See tagged versions for stable Beta releases.
 Requires jquery version 1.4.2.*